Transition Math IEP Lesson Plan Options | SPED Lesson Planner

 Pro Tips

-- *Match the math tool to the student's postsecondary goals, such as employment, independent living, community access, or college preparation.
+- *Start transition math IEP lesson plans from the student's postsecondary goal, such as employment, independent living, community access, college preparation, or vocational training.

-- *Check that materials are age-appropriate for adolescents and young adults, especially for students who disengage from elementary-looking content.
+- *Use age-respectful materials for adolescents and young adults, especially when students disengage from elementary-looking math activities.

-- *Prioritize tools that can be generalized to job sites, school businesses, community instruction, and home routines so math skills transfer beyond the classroom.
+- *Plan for generalization across job sites, school businesses, community instruction, home routines, and classroom practice so transition math skills transfer beyond one worksheet.